bbauska/W3Cx-1of5-CSS.0x/README.md

 </details>

-If you look at the CSS for this page you\'ll notice there are multiple CSS rules with the same selectors.
+If you look at the CSS for this page you&#39;ll notice there are multiple CSS rules with the same selectors.
 That is because some of these rules need to have pseudo classes applied.

 Please add pseudo-classes to the existing rules so that: